History of the Romans in Arabia: Trajan and the Arabia Petraea province

-Indeed, the Romans found a powerful ally in the Arabs called Ghassanids, who moved from the area of Marib to southern Syria mainly in the 2nd century.
+Indeed, the Romans found a powerful ally in the Arabs called Ghassanids, who moved from the area of Marib to southern Syria, mainly in the 2nd century.
 The Ghassanids were the buffer zone against the other Bedouins penetrating Roman territory in those years.
 More accurately their kings can be described as phylarchs, native rulers of subject frontier states.
 Their capital was at Jabiyah in the Golan Heights.
 Geographically, the Ghassanid kingdom occupied much of Syria, Mount Hermon (Lebanon), Jordan and Palestine, and its authority extended via tribal alliances with other "Azdi" tribes all the way to the northern Hejaz as far south as Yathrib (Medina).

 Furthermore, precise Arab ancestry of the Roman emperor Philip the Arab is not known, since all sources give only the Latin names of him and his family members.
 However, having originated from the general area in which the Ghassanids settled, many historians consider he may have been of that origin.
 His being mentioned either as a Christian himself or at least tolerant of Christians would fit with his originating from a people which was in the process of Christianization at the time of his rule.

 Septimius Severus enlarged a province that was already huge.
 He then proceeded to enlarge the empire, through the conquest of Mesopotamia.
-The transfer of the Leja’ and Jebel Drūz seemed to have been part of a shrewd series of political acts on the emperor's part to consolidate control of the area before this conquest.
-Arabia became the ideological power base for Septemius Severus in the Roman Near East.
+The transfer of the Leja' and Jebel Drūz seemed to have been part of a shrewd series of political acts on the emperor's part to consolidate control of the area before this conquest.
+Arabia became the ideological power-base for Septimius Severus in the Roman Near East.

 Arabia became such a symbol of loyalty to Severus and the empire, according to Bowersock, that during his war against Clodius Albinus, in Gaul, Syrian opponents propagated a rumour that the Third Cyrenaica legion controlling Arabia Petraea had defected.
 That it would matter to an issue in Gaul that a single legion in a backwater province on the other side of the empire would rebel indicates the political sway that Arabia had amassed.
 Not a land of significant population, resources, or even strategic position, it had become a bedrock of Roman culture.
-That it was an Eastern Roman culture didn't seem to dilute its effectiveness in matters in the west.
+That it was an Eastern Roman culture did not seem to dilute its effectiveness in matters in the west.
 It is precisely because Arabia Petraea had so little that it was able to define itself as Roman and that spurred its loyalty to Imperial Rome.

 Another example of the loyalty to Rome of the Arab tribes of northern Arabia was Lucius Septimius Odaenathus.
-He was "the son of Lucius Septimius Herod (Hairān), the senator and chief of Tadmor, the son of Vaballathus (Wahballath), the son of Nasor" and was the romanized Arab ruler of Palmyra and later his wife Zenobia and son Vaballathus ruled the short lived Palmyrene Empire.
-Odenatus, in the second half of the 3rd century, succeeded in recovering the Roman East from the Sassanids and restoring it to the Empire.
+He was "the son of Lucius Septimius Herod (Hairān), the senator and chief of Tadmor, the son of Vaballathus (Wahballath), the son of Nasor" and was the romanized Arab ruler of Palmyra and later his wife Zenobia and son Vaballathus ruled the short-lived Palmyrene Empire.
+Odaenathus, in the second half of the 3rd century, succeeded in recovering the Roman East from the Sassanids and restoring it to the Empire.